hmrc/merchandise-in-baggage/README.md

 ## Run tests

-`./run_all_tests.sh` will run all the tests, including unit and contract tests.
+`./run_all_tests.sh` will run all the tests, including unit and integration tests.

 ## License
 This code is open source software licensed under the Apache 2.0 License.